-- Lever position adjuster - Lever distance
+- Lever position adjuster

+Lever distance

+- 2 Arrow mark

 The front brake lever is located on the right handlebar.
 Pull it toward the handlebar to activate the front brake.
 The front brake lever is equipped with a lever position adjuster.
 To adjust, turn the adjuster while pushing the lever forward and align the setting on the adjuster with the arrow mark.